What is Computer Vision Syndrome (CVS), and how does it affect you?

 - The act of blinking.
 When using a screen, aim to blink regularly to reduce the risk of getting dry eye.
 Blinking keeps the front surface of the eye moist.

 - Choose the best pair of glasses for you.
 If you need glasses or contacts and work at a computer, you might consider purchasing computer-specific glasses or contact lenses.
 Inquire with your optometrist about lens coatings and tints, which may be beneficial.

 Is Computer Vision Syndrome Dangerous or Permanent?

-Computer Vision Syndrome, is not a lifelong disorder.
-However, if you do not alter how you use screens, the symptoms can become more serious.
-Although CVS is dangerous and can cause permanent vision or eye injury.
-It’s still a good idea to fix the issue to avoid permanent damage.
+Computer Vision Syndrome is not a lifelong disorder.
+However, the symptoms can become more severe if you do not alter how you use screens.
+However, CVS is dangerous and can cause permanent vision or eye injury.
+Therefore, fixing the issue is still a good idea to avoid permanent damage.

-According to research, CVS affects up to 90% of computer users on a regular basis.
-As opposed to general viewing, machine users can have a blink rate that is 50 per cent lower.
-When using a screen, patients with CVS are often told to blink more.
+According to research, CVS regularly affects up to 90% of computer users.
+As opposed to general viewing, machine users can have a blink rate of 50 percent lower.
+Patients with CVS are often told to blink more when using a screen.

 Regular eye exams and good viewing habits can help to avoid or delay the onset of CVS symptoms.

 Do you agree?
 Share your thoughts in the comments below!